rych-hysh/amateras/README.md

 # Amateras

 Amateras is a app showing forex rate chart.
-Alert via LINE Message API when you shoud buy / sell in the future.
+Alert via LINE Message API when you should buy / sell in the future.

 # Build